 Structure and Form

-‘The Listeners’ by Walter de la Mare is a thirty-six line poem which is contained within one block of text.
-The piece follows a consistent pattern of rhyme in the scheme of, abcbdefe, and so on, changing end sounds as the poet saw fit.
+‘The Listeners’ by Walter de la Mare is a thirty six line poem that is contained within one block of text.
+The piece follows a consistent pattern of rhyme in the scheme of abcbdefe, and so on, changing end sounds as the poet saw fit.
 De la Mare chose to create rhyming pairs that are separated by un-rhyming lines.
-This allows the poem to maintain a certain amount of unity without falling into sing-song like pattern.
+This allows the poem to maintain a certain amount of unity without falling into sing-song-like pattern.
 Considering that the tone is melancholy throughout, this was a useful choice.

 Literary Devices